What Does the Program Pay For?

 Application Procedure and Requirements

 Complete application and reference letter must be submitted using the on-line forms by the deadline date.
 Applications must be submitted in English.
 Incomplete applications can not be considered.
-Applications are evaluated based on three components - essay, reference letter, and course experience:
+Applications are evaluated based on three components - essay, course experience, and reference letter:

 - A one-page (600 word) essay written by the applicant, and pasted into the application form.
 The essay should stress (a) past experiences that qualify you for this research internship and what you gained from them, (b) your interests and professional goals, and (c) what you hope to achieve by spending the summer at Mountain Lake.
 If any mentor options or project areas appeal to you, please let us know, and why.

 - One recommendation from a research mentor, academic advisor, or science instructor who knows you and your potential for research well.
 Nonacademic or "community" referees (e.g. coaches, religious leaders) are much less valuable.
 Letter writers must complete the Reference Letter Form with their letter before the application deadline.
-You should provide your letter writer with the link to the reference letter form.
-It is also a menu choice on REU program pull-down menu.
-Make sure the email address you provide in your application matches, exactly, the email address your letter writer uses.
-Your email address is how we link applications and reference letters.
+Referees are contacted automatically when you submit your application.
+The recommendation form is also a menu choice on REU program pull-down menu.

 Questions regarding the REU application process?
 Email Us